celebiabdulkadir/TodoApp/README.md

 # Todo App

 This is a real time todo app which was created with react.js.
-You can add, update and delete your task instantly
+You can add, update and delete your task instantly.
+This app is fully responsive and you can experience on Chrome, Safari and Firefox browsers.

 ## You can experience live